The quarter sessions records for Oxfordshire have all been deposited at the History Centre.

 Most towns evolved a well-developed judicial system including courts of record (generally for civil cases, including probate administration), quarter and petty sessions (usually for criminal cases) and other courts for special purposes, for example, coroners.

-There were five surviving boroughs in Oxfordshire until 1974:
+There were four surviving boroughs in Oxfordshire until 1974:

 - Banbury (pdf format)